-As another apparent panacea, garlic can break down toxins in the body and stimulate their release, in addition to reducing inflammation and increasing healthy circulation throughout the body.
+As another apparent panacea, garlic can break down toxins in the body and stimulate their release and reduce inflammation and increase healthy circulation throughout the body.

 Adding garlic to your diet or regularly applying a garlic paste to varicose veins can quickly reduce your appearance and discomfort.

-A popular homeopathic medicine for the relief of the pains and discomfort of varicose veins.
-Arnica is known to contain several compounds that help reduce inflammation, pain and inflammation.
+A popular homeopathic medicine for relieving the pains and discomfort of varicose veins.
+Arnica contains several compounds that help reduce inflammation, pain, and inflammation.

 Essential oils for varicose veins:

 Home remedies to treat varicose veins do not have to be exclusive to herbal medications since essential oils may also provide some benefit.